hoangvuHY/App-Books/README.md

 Step 5.
 Register and login to use

-Step 6: Perform your functions such as:  add, edit, delete, ...
+Step 6: Perform your functions such as:  add, edit, delete, search, ...

 ## III.
 ALGORITHM TEST